metal3-io/metal3-docs/docs/user-guide/src/ironic/ironic_installation.md

 here we are exporting environment variables for enabling/disabling TLS & basic auth but use the same script.

-TLS and Basic authentication disabled
+TLS and Basic authentication disabled (not recommended)

 ```bash
  export IRONIC_FAST_TRACK="false"  # Example of manipulating Ironic settings